Antonio Acín Dal Maschio

 Engineering Sciences

 Antonio Acín is an ICREA Research Professor at ICFO-The Institute of Photonic Sciences.
 He has a degree in Physics from the Universitat de Barcelona (UB) and in Telecommunication Engineering from the Universitat Politècnica de Catalunya.
-He got his PhD in Theoretical Physics in 2001 from the UB.
-After a post-doctoral stay in Geneva, in the group of Prof. Gisin (GAP-Optique), he joined ICFO in 2003.
+He got his PhD in Theoretical Physics in 2001.
+After a post-doctoral stay in Geneva, he joined ICFO in 2003.
 At ICFO, Acín leads the Quantum Information Theory group.
 His research has been awarded with 4 grants from the European Research Council: 1 Starting, 1 Proof of Concept, 1 Consolidator and 1 Advanced Grant, the latter starting in 2020.
 He also received an AXA Chair in Quantum Information Science in 2016.
+Finally, in 2024 Acín was awarded with the prize Rei Jaume I in the category of Basic Research.

 Research interests